The guessing game regarding the future name of Bally’s Atlantic City is officially over.

 Twin River and Caesars deal is still pending

 Caesars continues to own and operate the property until the licensing and regulatory process is completed.
 The Casino Control Commission canceled its October meeting, which means Nov.
 18 is now the earliest date a hearing could take place.

 The sale is expected to be completed this year.

 However, the deal is one step closer to the finish line.
 During the September Casino Reinvestment Development Authority (CRDA) meeting, the board approved a request dividing the land lots.
-This means the William Hill Sportsbook at Wild Wild West and casino floor will remain part of Caesars while Bally’s new owner will keep the parking garage.
+This means the William Hill Sportsbook at Wild Wild West and the casino floor will remain part of Caesars, while Bally’s new owner will keep the parking garage.

 Twin River, of course, will not be sitting on the sidelines.

 What about a Bally’s NJ sportsbook app?

 Look at the current list of 18 NJ sportsbook apps.